-The flexible combination of LastPyMile (as input/output filter) with other security tools offers the possibility to reduce the number of findings and the time required by vetting processes.
-We instructed Malware Checks and Bandit to only consider phantom code as input, and the resulting decrease in false alerts makes it possible to use LastPyMile as an additional check in the PyPI vetting processes with minimal impact on review efforts.
+The flexible combination of LASTPYMILE (as input/output filter) with other security tools offers the possibility to reduce the number of findings and the time required by vetting processes.
+We instructed MALWARE CHECKS and BANDIT to only consider phantom code as input, and the resulting decrease in false alerts makes it possible to use LASTPYMILE as an additional check in the PyPI vetting processes with minimal impact on review efforts.

-A replication package is available at [51] and we plan to submit LASTPYMILE as a new check to PyPL.20.
+A replication package is available at [51] and we plan to submit LastpyMile as a new check to PyPI.
+20 rements.txt configuration files, which contain the list of dependencies to be installed automatically with pip install.

-Several issues still remain: malicious code can be hidden in many other forms, such as webpages (HTML with embedded or external JavaScript) or configuration files (requirements.txt with a malicious dependency).
-We notice a high number of dependency declaration files requirements.txt, which contain the list of dependencies to be installed automatically with pip install.
 This could be a potential vector for adversaries to add malicious injections worth further investigations.

+Several issues still remain: malicious code can be hidden in many other forms, such as webpages (HTML with embedded or external JavaScript) or project configuration files (requirements.txt with a malicious dependency).
+We notice a high number of requi-